Chinese Painting — Development, Traditions, Aesthetics, and Artistic Conception

 After the paper was invented during the Han Dynasty, Traditional Chinese Painting gradually formed, which commonly use brushes and ink to paint on paper, and can be mounted on scrolls, as well as be drawn on fans, folding screens, album sheets, umbrellas, and inside snuff bottle (Inner Painting).

-In ancient China, painting artists are mainly from two groups, the ruling classes that paint as hobbies, and professional artisans that paint as a career.
+In ancient times, Chinese artists are mainly from two groups, the ruling classes that paint as hobbies, and professional artisans that paint as a career.

 Chinese Literati Painting